 Sardar Vallabhbhai Patel International Airport.

 Travellers flying to Ahmedabad will arrive at the Sadar Vallabhbhai Patel Airport, the eighth busiest airport in India during 2014, named after one of the Republic of India's leading statesman who was an important figure in the nation's struggle for independence.
 Two of the airport's four terminals cater to passengers, with one terminal reserved for domestic flights and the other serving international flights.
 A bus service, operated by the Ahmedabad Municipal Transport Service, and a taxi service provide a transport link between the airport and the city.
-There are cheap flights to Ahmedabad available to travellers intent on visiting the city without spending too much money before arrival.
+Air Arabia offers cheap flights to Ahmedabad for travellers that intend on visiting the city without spending too much money before arrival.

 The beautiful Akshardham Temple was built in 1992 by Pramukh Swami Maharaj to celebrate the bicentenary of Lord Swaminarayan.
 The temple complex, occupying a space of 23 acres, includes a garden, three exhibition halls and the temple monument that contains the Murti of Lord Swaminarayan.
 The monument which forms the main temple building, standing 108 feet tall, 240 feet long and 131 feet wide, is constructed from over 6000 tons of pink sandstone and features domes, pillars and window grills.
 The Murti, or embodiment of the Divine Spirit, takes the form of a 7 foot gold-plated statue weighing over a ton, depicting the seated Lord Swaminarayan flanked to his left and right by disciples.